 Michael De Luca loved that gimmick, and before he was fired at New Line he was going to pursue that for Freddy Vs. Jason: film two endings (Jason wins, Freddy wins), but not tell audiences or theaters which one they were getting.
 To see both versions you’d have to see the film multiple times.

 11. Proposed alternate endings included cameos from Pinhead from Hellraiser, a CGI Satan, and potentially Corey Feldman

-The Pinhead cameo, to come during the final fight, was rejected before filming because New Line didn’t own the Hellraiser franchise.
+The Pinhead cameo, to come during the final fight, was rejected before filming because New Line didn’t own the Hellraiser franchise (kind of a big obstacle).
 A CGI Satan would have cost too much.
 So, Swift and Shannon’s scripted ending involved a subplot about a housing development being built near Camp Crystal Lake, and among those protesting the construction would be Tommy Jarvis.
 These protesters would unwittingly come in-between Freddy and Jason during their final fight thus presenting even more victims for the two icons to slash through before getting to each other.
 This was cut prior to filming because Ronny Yu thought it made no sense to introduce so many new characters in the end when all anyone wants to see is Freddy fight Jason.
+He wasn’t wrong.

 12. The ending (Freddy’s wink) was Bob Shaye’s idea

 Throughout Freddy Vs. Jason‘s production no one could decide who should win, Freddy or Jason, or what to do with the remaining human characters.